Tsimwi/Teaching-HEIGVD-AMT-2019-Project-Two/doc/apiTests.md

 ### JMeter

 As we already used _JMeter_ it was easy to implement our tests.
-We had some issue because _JMeter variables_ are not shared between _thread group_ so he had to make a request login every time, but it's not a problem.
+We had some issue because _JMeter variables_ are not shared between _thread group_ so we had to make a request login every time, but it's not a problem.

 ### Cucumber

 Cucumber tests are not easy at the beginning, it's important to understand how it's work behind the scene.
 But when you know the machine it's fast and easy to implement.
-It's interesting to use the regex feature, it allow a lot factorizing.
+It's interesting to use the regex feature, it allow a lot of factorizing.
+As our both controllers (unicorn and magic) have the same behaviors, we have done all tests for one controller and we copied them for the other controller and we changed all unicorn related object by magic object.